openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 .. _Add a Randomized Content Block to Your Course:

 =============================================
-Add a Randomized Content Block To Your Course
+Add a Randomized Content Block to Your Course
 =============================================

 After you :ref:`enable the library content feature<Enable the Library Content Feature>` you can add library content to your courses using the Randomized Content Block advanced component.

+.. note:: Before starting these steps, obtain the Library ID for each library that you intend to reference in the randomized content block.
+The Library ID is found in the sidebar of each library's page.
+For details, see :ref:`Create a New Library`.

 #.
 In Studio, open the course in which you want to add randomized problems from
    one or more content libraries.